-What does conversion mean in product/service sales?
-Just because the buyer’s jaw dropped (prospect’s), floored by the magnificence of your novel product or service, does not mean they will automatically buy.
+To being with, what does conversion mean in product/service sales?
+Just because the buyer’s (prospect’s) jaw dropped, floored by the magnificence of your novel product or service, does not mean they will automatically buy.
 No. They must still be sold to.

 Conversion involves product attraction PLUS customer engagement.

-This revelation is a cause for grief for many novel sellers or businessmen.
+Next, this revelation is cause for grief for many novel sellers or businessmen.
 Take the one who, having identified a need for a custom-made tour van proceeds to re-jig an existing one to need a spec, complete with a fridge, charging ports, face-to-face seating to enhance interaction, and a kitchen-caravan.
-The likes on the social media page are envious, the comments all glowing; wherever he goes to pitch, he is met with, “Wow!
+The likes on the social media page are envious.
+Further, the comments all glowing; in addition, wherever he goes to pitch, he is met with, “Wow!
 This is exactly what we wanted.”
-So, expectantly, he waits for the prospect to flash the cheque-book and sign.
+Therefore, expectantly, he waits for the prospect to flash the cheque-book and sign.
 Instead, what he hears is, “Let’s discuss and get back to you.”
 His heart sinks.

 This is the eleventh time he is hearing this.
 And he cannot understand why.
 The prospect is the right one and evidently needs the product, the price is a “pleasant surprise” (as all eleven have said using different words), his armpits aren’t smelling, and neither is he rude.
 All boxes are checked.
 ‘So what’s the problem?’ he wonders.